parklab/nozzle/README.md

 # Obtaining and Installing the R package

-The package can be downloaded from the main Nozzle site at the [Broad Institute](http://gdac.broadinstitute.org/nozzle).
+The package can be downloaded from the [Nozzle site at the Broad Institute](http://gdac.broadinstitute.org/nozzle).
 The package has no external dependencies and can be installed by calling the following from the command line:

 	R CMD install Nozzle.R1